 I know other people have experienced tensions in Hawaii after moving there.
 Still, while out and about, I was fortunate to have always had great interactions with the local people who made me feel welcome.

-It sounds cheesy to say, and maybe especially to people who haven’t lived there, but I certainly felt the Aloha spirit.
+It sounds cheesy to say, especially to people who haven’t lived there, but I certainly felt the Aloha spirit.

 How to overcome culture shock?